 Order the books now to get them in time for Chinese New Year.

-Resources: The Stranger on the Road to Emmaus is available in a number of languages including Simplified Chinese, Traditional Chinese and Korean.
+Resources: By this Name is available in a number of languages including Simplified Chinese and Traditional Chinese.
+The Stranger on the Road to Emmaus is available in Traditional Chinese and Korean.
 Check the list of available translations.

 (Do be extra sensitive in handing out books.
 Some relatives and friends may shun books at Chinese New Year because the Chinese word for ‘book’ [shu] sounds like the word for ‘lose’ [shu].
 Please use discernment.)